 - Bankruptcy: Bankruptcy filings in Texas dropped in all three federal judicial districts in the state.
 The Northern District saw a decline of 2.4 percent, while the Western District saw a decline of 8.4 percent.
 The Southern District had the biggest drop with 11.4 percent fewer filings between 2011 and 2012.

-- Golden Financial Services is one of the debt relief companies in Texas that maintains zero unresolved Better Business Bureau complaints and an A+ rating (click to verify at BBB.org).
+- Golden Financial Services is one of Texas’s debt relief companies that maintain zero unresolved Better Business Bureau complaints and an A+ rating (click to verify at BBB.org).

 Do you qualify for a Texas debt relief program?